tropicbliss/buckshot/CONFIG.md

 Offset refers to the the time between the snipe request leaving your computer/server and when Mojang's server receives the first byte of information.
 The higher the ping, the higher the offset.
 There is no set value or an accurate way to calculate offset.
 It is determined through trial and error, by analysing the timestamps after unsuccessful snipes and sticking to the offset used if a snipe is successful.
 It is arguably the most important variable that decides whether your snipe is successful or not in a competitive sniping scene.

+Take note that these fields should be situated above the modules or else the sniper will be unable to parse them correctly.

 ### Options

 | Option   | Default         | Description                                                                                                            |